RSACC works to end rape and sexual violence in Darlington and County Durham by supporting and empowering women and girls.

 Working to end rape and sexual violence by supporting and empowering women and girls in Darlington and County Durham.

 RSACC is a feminist, women led organisation that works from a feminist perspective that recognises sexual violence as a crime of violence, an abuse of power, and as a cause and consequence of gender inequality.

 RSACC works within a framework of empowerment.
-We believe the best way to support women who have experienced sexual violence is to empower them.
-This means we work to create an environment where women are able to use their own agency and achieve their full potential.
+We believe the best way to support survivors who have experienced sexual violence is to empower them.
+This means we work to create an environment where survivors are able to use their own agency and achieve their full potential.

 - Person Centred

 RSACC works from a person-centred approach.
-We believe that that individual women have within themselves the capacity to effect change and make decisions that are both real and meaningful to them when supported appropriately.
+We believe that survivors have within themselves the capacity to effect change and make decisions that are both real and meaningful to them when supported appropriately.

 RSACC has worked over many years to become a specialist in sexual violence.
-It is the experiences and views of women who have experienced sexual violence that we have build our understanding and knowledge on.
+It is the experiences and views of sexual violence survivors that has help us to build our understanding and knowledge.
 We believe that gender-based violence requires an evidence-based, gender-specific response.